 - "Killers of Journalists Still Get Away With Murder," Committee to Protect Journalists, Oct 28, 2021.
 Includes the 2021 Global Impunity Index.

 - "You Have the Right To Film Police.
 Here’s How To Do It Effectively — and Safely."
 The Washington Post, Apr 22, 2021, by Geoffrey A. Fowler.

 - "Two Press Freedom Groups Are Joining Forces To Offer Legal Assistance to Journalists Arrested Or Injured Covering New Stories," Nieman Lab, Jun 8, 2020.
 NPPA release.

 - "Covering a Protest?
 Know Your Rights," Poynter, May 30, 2020, by Kristen Hare (originally published Nov 24, 2014).

 - "Ethical Reporting on Police Violence and Black-led Resistance: Tips for Journalists," Press On via Medium, May 31, 2020.

-Jun 24, 2020: The U.S. Journalism Emergency Fund, offered by the International Women's Media Foundation with support from Craig Newmark Philanthropies, is for staff or freelance journalists – regardless of gender – to access the resources they need to report safely on politics and unrest in the U.S.
+U.S. Journalism Emergency Fund: Offered by the International Women's Media Foundation with support from Craig Newmark Philanthropies, this fund is for staff or freelance journalists – regardless of gender – to access the resources they need to report safely on politics and unrest in the U.S.

 - Reporters Committee for Freedom of the Press (RCFP) 24-hour hotline: (800) 336-4243 or firstname.lastname@example.org

-- Committee to Protect Journalist (CPJ): Editors’ Checklist: Preparing for U.S. protest assignments, June 8, 2020
+- Committee to Protect Journalists (CPJ): Editors’ Checklist: Preparing for U.S. protest assignments, June 8, 2020

 - CPJ: Safety Advisory: Covering U.S. protests over police violence, May 31, 2020.
 Safety kit.
 Assistance.